Senior Photo Editor at Condé Nast – Glamour, Chiara Zennaro, about what’s behind fashion and beauty photography

 Beauty images can be very classic because the topics are always the same, but you may always find a way, a newer way, to talk about these same things.
 Sometimes different ways to show things can make it look different.
 So I look for things that go beyond.
 At the same time, you still have to watch your context.
 I work for Glamour magazine, a widespread and popular magazine, so I cannot go beyond visual track lines, I have to stay within and cannot be too old-fashioned or too classical, but just lead my readers step-by-step towards something new.
 I cannot do it all at once or I will lose consistency between the text, the context and the visual.
 I have to keep all three together, like one whole piece.
 You can’t jump too high at once.

 Production Paradise: What are the characteristics you’re looking for in a photographer?
-Not necessarily technical, even personality.
-Things that make you want to work with someone…
+Technical strengths, personality, etc. Things that make you want to work with someone…

 Production Paradise: Where do you find new talent?